Home » Holidays Seasonal » Vintage Happy Meal Toy Ornaments

 Pay Attention to Placement of Screw Eye

-On the bottom left, you can see that it is not properly balanced while hanging.
-I removed the eye hook, and sort of smushed the hole closed with the blade of my scissors.
+On the bottom left, you can see it is not properly balanced while hanging.
+I removed the eye hook and smushed the hole closed with the blade of my scissors.
 The image in the middle shows how the previous hole is no longer visible.
-On the right is the happy meal toy ornament with the proper placement of the eye hook.
+On the right is the Happy Meal toy ornament with the proper placement of the eye hook.

-This is by far the most challenging part of this project—making sure the toy ornament hangs properly.
+This is by far the most challenging part of this project—ensuring the toy ornament hangs appropriately.
 I had to move the eye hook on the Garfield toy as well.
 This is the correct placement.
-Originally, I had the screw hook lower on his back.
+Initially, I had the screw hook lower on his back.
 Again, I was able to make the original hole barely visible.

 Happy Meal Toys as Ornaments

-You may notice, there is one I pulled from the basement that I didn’t use.
-The yellow dog was very hard plastic, and unable to accept a pushpin.
-So, let that be your guide when you’re choosing the happy meal toys you want to use to make ornaments.
+You may notice that I pulled one from the basement that I didn’t use.
+The yellow dog was made of very hard plastic and unable to accept a pushpin.
+So, let that be your guide when choosing the Happy Meal toys you want to use to make ornaments.

 These are the same screw eyes I used on my Spindle Ornaments.

 Have you seen the show Bluey?
-Jamie and Eli (well, mostly Jamie I think) love watching Bluey.
+Jamie and Eli (well, mostly Jamie, I think) love watching Bluey.
 So she bought these Bingo and Bluey characters and turned them into ornaments.
-As soon as she did, I knew exactly what today’s craft was going to be!
-I’m staying close to home and not going into stores unnecessarily, so that’s why I shopped my basement for my play set figures.
+As soon as she did, I knew exactly what today’s craft would be!

 Tips for Making Action Figures Ornaments

-If you have little girls, just think of the Barbie ornaments you could make.
+If you have little girls, consider the Barbie ornaments you could make.
 I got my eye hooks from The Wooden Teddy Bear.
 You can find screw eyes on Amazon and get them in just a couple of days.

-Remember, it’s all about balancing the weight so your happy meal toy or action figures hangs properly.
+Remember, it’s all about balancing the weight so your Happy Meal toy or action figures hang correctly.

 Will you be making some of these this month?